lukekolar/mn_elections_cleaning/README.md

 # MN Elections Data Play

-This repository exists as storage for my experimentation with Minnesota local and statewide elections data, both in cleaning / scraping the data and in visualizing it with `ggplot`.
+This repository exists as storage for my experimentation with Minnesota local and statewide elections data, both in cleaning / scraping the data and in visualizing it with `sf` and `ggplot`.

 ### State Legislative Districts and Elections: